dipendrab226/DatabaseManagementSystem/homeworks/HW3.md

 # External Sorting or Indexing with B+ index

-In this homework, you can select between two options, (1) implementing a database external sorting algorithm, or (2) implementing a B+ tree index.
+In this assignment, you can select between two options, (1) implementing a database external sorting algorithm, or (2) implementing a B+ tree index.
 Below are the details for each one of the options: